-This column contains a sky-averaged estimate of the noise power spectrum of PHIBAR.
+This column contains a sky-averaged estimate of the noise power spectrum of PHIBAR, $N_L^{\phihi\phi}$ .
 The noise is highly coloured.
-Note that there is some dependence of the noise power spectrum with the local noise level of the map.
+There is a dependence of the noise power spectrum on the local noise level of the map, discussed in Appendix A of #planck2013-p12.
 Note that the noise power spectrum estimate here is not sufficiently accurate for a power spectrum analysis.